openemv/dukpt/README.md

 Copyright (c) 2021, 2022 [Leon Lynch](https://github.com/leonlynch).

-This project is licensed under the terms of the LGPL v2.1 license.
-See LICENSE file.
+This project is licensed under the terms of the LGPL v2.1 license with the exception of `dukpt-ui` which is licensed under the terms of the GPL v3 license See LICENSE and LICENSE.gpl files.